 May 27 Assault

 By May, Banks was ready to try again.
-By that time, the redeployment of Rebel troops to Vicksburg, where General Grant had begun operations, had reduced the size of the garrison at Port Hudson to approximately 7,500 soldiers.
+By that time, the redeployment of Confederate troops to Vicksburg, where General Grant had begun operations, had reduced the size of the garrison at Port Hudson to approximately 7,500 soldiers.
 Still, Banks’ idleness had bought Gardner time to resupply and further to fortify his position, making Port Hudson an even more formidable target.

-By May 27, 1863, Banks had moved five divisions into position to surround and to assault Port Hudson by land.
+By May 27, 1863, Banks had moved five divisions into position to surround and assault Port Hudson by land.
 Three divisions advanced from the northwest, and two divisions advanced from the south.
 Banks planned to overwhelm the garrison at Port Hudson quickly and then to proceed north to assist Grant’s investment of Vicksburg.

-What followed instead was a disjointed Union assault that unfolded in piecemeal fashion.
+What followed instead was a disjointed Union assault that unfolded in a piecemeal fashion.
 The uncoordinated nature of the federal assault enabled Gardner to shift men to various parts of his defenses as required.
 Despite being outnumbered nearly four-to-one, Gardner’s troops easily repulsed the Union onslaught.
 When Banks finally called off the attacks, he had suffered nearly 2,000 casualties compared to Gardner’s 235.